neelsmith/cite-architecture.org/index.md

 ---
 title: The CITE Architecture
-layout: page
+layout: home
 ---

+### Background ###

 Christopher Blackwell and Neel Smith originally developed the CITE architecture to meet the needs of [the Homer Multitext project](http://www.homermultitext.org).
+Read more [about the CITE architecture](about).

 ### Standards ###